This article originally appeared on VICE Canada.

 I decided to seek them out.
 I found a woman whose husband became so obsessed with YouTube conspiracy videos he would follow her around the house and force her to watch them, someone who avoids their mother because of Q, and someone who was dumped by the man she loved because she actively attempted to debunk QAnon.
 Here are their stories.

 Interviews have been edited for length and clarity.
 Names have been changed for the protection of both the sources and their loved ones.

 My mother is in her mid-60s and a Q cult member.
 It has made dealing with her mental issues that much harder.
 She had a hard time anyway dealing with the real world, and now the world is so much worse for her because of all the horrible things the cult deals with: devil worship, sex trafficking, children being tortured and eaten or used as sex slaves.
-It's with tears in her eyes she describes the horrible world we live in now and frustration that I don't believe her.
+She describes the horrible world we live in now with tears in her eyes and frustration in her tone, knowing that I don't believe her.

 I've tried and tried to show her facts, only to have fake news thrown in my face.
 How do you disprove anything when everything that's different from what the Q cult says is considered fake news?
 I asked her how she could believe someone who doesn't even use his real name.
 How can you believe someone who has to have everything he says decoded by people you don't know anything about?

-Faith was her answer to me.
+Faith was her answer.
 Follow the plan, and you'll see when the mass arrests happen and Trump is the unsung hero that is going to save the world.
 I'd found it more plausible if she said the aliens are going to land on the White House lawn and take over the United States.

 My father follows Q too.
 He's not as pushy about it as my mother is.
 He's been doing a lot better now that I've found him a hobby.
 Not being on YouTube 24/7 has also helped.